icaoberg/latex2png/README.md

 The latex2png script is a tool for parsing LaTeX snippets into png images.
 It comes in three flavors, a shell-script, a perl-script and a Matlab-script.
 The three scripts perform the same tasks and depending on your needs you will find one or many very useful.

+## Disclaimer

+I build this in 2008 to help me build

 ## License